Hacker0x01/docs.hackerone.com/docs/programs/kenna-security.md

 You can import HackerOne reports into the Kenna Security platform using the integration built between HackerOne and Kenna Security.
 This integration uses the HackerOne API, and you'll need to create a HackerOne API token to get started.

-> **Note:** This integration was built by Kenna Security, and isn’t provided through HackerOne.
+> **Note:** This integration is built and maintained by Kenna Security.
+For questions please reach out to support@kennasecurity.com.

 ### Set up